Contents insurance

-Contents insurance is insurance that pays for damage to, or loss of, an individual’s personal possessions while they are located within that individual’s home.
-Some contents insurance policies also provide restricted cover for personal possessions temporarily taken away from the home by the policyholder.
+Contents insurance is insurance that pays for damage to, theft, or loss of, an individual’s personal possessions at home.
+Some insurance policies also cover items taken out of the home on holiday.

 In this context, "possessions" means anything that is not permanently attached to the structure of the home (possessions that are permanently attached to the structure of the home can only be insured via home insurance.)
 Some contents policies may also include possessions kept in outbuildings or in the garden area attached to the house.

 Contents insurance is usually sold alongside home insurance but it can also be purchased as a stand-alone policy, especially for those who are renting rather than owning their home.